September 16, 2022

 The 5-Step Guide to Prepare for the CMMC

-Table of Contents.
+Table of Contents

 Legacy GRC Solutions

 If you’ve reached this point, you’ve done the heaviest lifting already.
 The final action item is getting certified.
-If you’re shooting for CMMC Level 2, you’ll need to choose a Certified Third-Party Assessor Organization (C3PAO) that suits your organization.
-If you’re shooting for CMMC Level 3, you’ll need to go through a government-led assessment.
-As of writing this guide, the DoD has not released details on how they will work.
-However, you can expect to have an auditor verify your SSP, review any evidence you provide, and interview people in your organization in order to grant you the certification.
-If you still haven’t implemented all required practices, the DoD may give you the opportunity to make use of a time-restricted POAM.
-Alternatively, and in limited cases, you can apply for a waiver.
+If you’re aiming for CMMC Level 2 certification, you’ll need to work with a C3PAO from the CyberAB Marketplace.
+If you’re aiming for CMMC Level 3 certification, you’ll need to undergo a government-led assessment.
+Your auditor will verify your SSP, review any evidence you provide, and interview people in your organization to grant you the certification.
+If you still haven’t implemented all required practices, the DoD may allow you to use a time-restricted POA&M. Alternatively, and in limited cases, you can apply for a waiver.
 Your third-party or government certification will be valid for three years.
 After three years, you’ll need to go through the process all over again.
 However, subsequent recertifications should be much easier if you’ve implemented a repeatable, evidence-driven compliance process.

 The DFARS Interim Rule came into effect on September 29, 2020, and it affects Higher Education Institutions that conduct DoD-sponsored research